nathanael-denis/HarmonicRadarClassification/README.md

 - Centralized training for testing (workstationTrainingUSB.py)
 - ResNet architectures for USB signal classification.
 - Metrics calculation : precision, recall, F1-score, and confusion matrix generation.

+The workflow is as follows:
+1) iaToRichImages.py generates grayscale images from IQ samples (FFT size and batch size can be adjusted, and are by default the same as in the paper)
+2) splitBalanced and splitUnbalanced will generate the datasets for training, validation and testing; splitBalanced will also downsample majority classes (Scenario 2)
+3) centralizedTraining ( or distributed) will train the model on the resulting datasets.

 **Usage:**
 ```bash
 python distributedTrainingUSB.py